tmolteno/TART/doc/calibration/README.md

 Calibration of the telescope requires two steps.
 The first is to calibrate the positions of the antennas.
 This is done only once.
 The second step is to calculate the radio-receiver gains and phase offsets.
 This is normally done at regular intervales (every few hours or possibly few days).

-**NOTE: Every time the telescope is powered off, the phase calibration will need to be redone**

 ### Antenna Positions